Gyratrix hermaphroditus

-Gyratrix hermaphroditus is a species of rhabdocoel flatworms in the family Polycystididae.
+Gyratrix hermaphroditus is a species of rhabdocoel flatworm in the family Polycystididae.

 Description

-The animal is 1 to 1,5 mm long, transparent and colorless.
+The animal is 1 to 1.5 mm long, transparent and colorless.
 It possesses a proboscis at the anterior end and a sharply pointed stylet.

 Taxonomy

 It was described by Christian Gottfried Ehrenberg in 1831.
 Gyratrix hermaphroditus represents a species complex.

-Distribution and Habitat
+Distribution and habitat

 Members of the species complex occur in both marine and inland water habitats.

-Ecology and Behavior
+Ecology and behavior

 It is known to feed on copepods and cladocerans.